devspace-sh/devspace/docs/versioned_docs/version-5.16/commands/devspace_sync.md

 ## Flags

 ```
-  -c, --container string        Container name within pod where to execute command
+  -c, --container string           Container name within pod where to sync to
+      --container-path string      Container path to use (Default is working directory)
+      --download-on-initial-sync   DEPRECATED: Downloads all locally non existing remote files in the beginning (default true)
+      --download-only              If set DevSpace will only download files
+  -e, --exclude strings            Exclude directory from sync
-  -h, --help                    help for enter
+  -h, --help                       help for sync
-      --image string            Image is the config name of an image to select in the devspace config (e.g. 'default'), it is NOT a docker image like myuser/myimage
-      --image-selector string   The image to search a pod for (e.g. nginx, nginx:latest, image(app), nginx:tag(app))
+      --initial-sync string        The initial sync strategy to use (mirrorLocal, mirrorRemote, preferLocal, preferRemote, preferNewest, keepAll)
   -l, --label-selector string      Comma separated key=value selector list (e.g. release=test)
+      --local-path string          Local path to use (Default is current directory
+      --no-watch                   Synchronizes local and remote and then stops
-      --pick                    Select a pod / container if multiple are found (default true)
+      --pick                       Select a pod (default true)
-      --pod string              Pod to open a shell to
+      --pod string                 Pod to sync to
-      --wait                    Wait for the pod(s) to start if they are not running
-      --workdir string          The working directory where to open the terminal or execute the command
+      --upload-only                If set DevSpace will only upload files
+      --verbose                    Shows every file that is synced
 ```